Advertiser Disclosure

 When Should You Get a Credit Card Even with Bad Credit?

 A good credit score reduces your monthly expenses and helps you qualify for better loans.
 Landlords also look at applicants’ credit scores before selecting a tenant.
-Credit cards turn each expense and on-time payment into positive payment history.
+Credit cards turn each expense and on-time payment into a positive payment history.
 Most people should get a credit card as soon as possible, but it becomes more important if you want to get a mortgage or auto loan soon.
 In addition, financial institutions have minimum credit score requirements.

 Even if you already have the minimum credit score for a loan, improving your credit can reduce your interest rate and help you make a lower down payment.
 Homeowners can use an FHA loan if their credit is 500 or higher.
 However, borrowers who have a credit score between 500-579 must make a 10% down payment or a higher amount.
 Borrowers with a 580 credit score or higher can get a loan with a minimum 3.5% down payment.
 Better credit gives you more choices, and a responsibly used credit card can improve your score.